rosb0013/rosb0013.github.io/README.md

 - ALL images, videos and graphics are original content created by me.
 - Fonts provided by Google Fonts
 - Components provided via Bootstrap
+- BootStrap is a GODSEND!
+It has changed my entire view on responsive web development!
 -----------------------------------------------------------------------------------